webix-hub/docs/data/api/ui.pivot_getfields.md

 getFields
 =============

-@todo:
-	check

 @short:
-	returns an object with detailed description of fields in each sector
+	returns an object with fields configurations

 @params:

 @returns:

-- fields		object			an object with detailed description of fields in each sector
+- fields		object			an object with fields configurations

 @example: